Why is my period late? 10 reasons why your period is late (not pregnant)

 1. Hormonal imbalances

 One of the most common reproductive health conditions that can cause late or irregular periods is Polycystic Ovary Syndrome (PCOS), a hormonal disorder.
-Individuals with PCOS often have higher androgen (i.e. testosterone) levels which disrupt ovulation and may lead to other symptoms like irregular periods, hair on the face, chin, or breasts, and hormonal acne.
+Individuals with PCOS often have higher androgen (i.e. testosterone) levels which disrupt ovulation and may lead to other symptoms like irregular or missed periods, hair growth on the face, chin, or breasts, and hormonal acne.

 While there is no cure for PCOS, there are treatments available (as well as lifestyle changes) that can help get a more regular menstrual cycle and rebalance your hormone levels.2 Talk to your healthcare provider to learn more.